I

 someday we’ll watch more of them.

 Later edit: Nope!
 Her resistance to black and white continued, then she went to college.
-Rosa and I watched them all together though.
+The ones marked "*" are where we watched with Anabelle, mostly out of chronological order.
+Rosa and I watched the rest all together in proper time order though.
 My vast warehouse of useless monster knowledge coupled with her never having seen these before led to fun commentary anyway.

 Anabelle did veer into the enjoyment of later films